 Former Governor Kaine and the Legislature reduced the amount of land preservation tax credit that could be claimed in tax years 2009 and 2010 from $100,000 to $50,000 per taxpayer per year.
 Governor McDonnell and the Legislature extended this reduction through tax year 2011.
 Taxpayers may claim up to $50,000 per year in tax years 2009-2011.
-Married couples may claim up to $100,000 if each spouse separately purchases $50,000 of credit.
-In 2012 and subsequent tax years, the limit reverts to $100,000 per taxpayer per year.
+Married couples could claim up to $100,000 if each spouse separately purchased $50,000 of credit.
+In 2012 and subsequent tax years, the limit reverted to $100,000 per taxpayer per year.
 Business entities filing consolidated returns should note that the Virginia Department of Taxation views unconsolidated affiliates as separate taxpayers.

 Credits originating from donations made on or after January 1, 2007 may be used for ten years after the year in which they were registered with the Virginia Department of Taxation.
 Credits cannot be used to pay Virginia income tax liabilities for years prior to their acquisition, nor can their life be extended by overpaying current year tax liabilities.
 However, former Governor Kaine and the Legislature enacted temporary provisions to extend the life of credits owned by taxpayers adversely affected by the reduction of the amount that could be claimed in tax years 2009 and 2010.
 Governor McDonnell and the Legislature extended this relief through 2011.